postmannen/postmannen.github.io/cv/README.md

 ### 2013 - 2017, Datametrix AS, Senior Network Consultant

+- Building a cloud platform from scratch for the Norwegian market
 - Network/Security architecture done with Cisco, Checkpoint and F5 on Datametrix's Cloud provider network.
 - Network and services monitoring based on Centreon/Nagios.
 - Automation and orchestration of cloud services